Self-made man: Self-made men

+Self-made women

+Zhou Qunfei is a Chinese entrepreneur and founder of Lens Technology, a major supplier of touch screens for smartphones and tablets.
+According to Forbes magazine, as of 2024, she was ranked as the world's ninth richest self-made woman.
+Based on Forbes metric for ranking billionaires, Zhou Qunfei's score would be ten, as she was born poor and arose to eminence through her own work and initiative.

+Kiran Mazumdar-Shaw is a philanthropist and self-made entrepreneur in India's biotechnology industry.
+She is the founder, executive chairperson, and former managing director of Biocon Limited, a biopharmaceutical company based in Bengaluru.—a company she founded out of her garage in Bengaluru.

 In literature and popular culture

 Ragged Dick (1868)

 Horatio Alger Jr.'s six-volume Ragged Dick series which began with the first full-length novel, Ragged Dick published in May 1868, a Bildungsroman "whose name became synonymous with the rags-to-riches narrative", where young Dick eventually became the successful and distinguished Richard Hunter.